hanishkvc/prgs-docs-spreadsheetkvc/README.md

 #### Esc, Esc, Essscccccccc

-If a explicit command seems to get stuck or not do anything, remember to try and press Esc few times and see that it comes back to default/implicit command mode.
+If a explicit command seems to get stuck or not do anything, remember to try and press Esc 1 or more times and see if the program comes back to default command mode.

-You will know that you are in default/implicit command mode, when you see the program's name in the top left corner of the terminal (i.e 0,0 cell).
+You will know that you are in default command mode, when you see the program's name in the top left corner of the terminal (i.e 0,0 cell).

 #### =expressions and None